Fulozz/portfolio/README.md

 # portfolio
 Hello !
-I'm Thiago and this is my portfolio, I'm a Design apprentice | Front-end Developer | Content Creator
+I'm Thiago and this is my portfolio, I'm a Design Apprentice | Front-end Developer Apprentice |